dominickng28/SC4001-Group-Project/README.md

 ```bash
 pip install -r requirements.txt
 ```
+## Data Used
+Download link to the original IMDb dataset: [IMDb](https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews)

+Download link to the original Yelp dataset:

+We preprocess the dataset using the codes in the data preprocessor folder to generate the rationales and labels(for Distillation) and convert to json.
+The processed data are in T5imdb and T5yelp folders respectively.

 ## Command Usage
 Use `--pretrained` to select pretrained T5 models to use.
 Default: `google/t5-v1_1-small`